 THE TWO SLIT EXPERIMENT

 The Two Slit Experiment (2016) is a sculptural installation and performance site that teases out the history of Richmond, Virginia's Red Light District.
-That economy, partly sanitized into invisibility by the institutional force of VCU campus boundaries (where Knoop received an MFA), is re-activated here, mutated equally by her personal experiences and private fantasies.
-What results is an evocative transmogrification of "A Members-Only After Hours Club" -- a durational performance that fuses money-distribution systems with an expanding choreography of intimacy with friends and strangers, including a pole dancer, Jiu Jitsu practitioners, and audience members that inhabit the space with herself and the sculptural objects.
+That economy, partly sanitized into invisibility by the institutional force of VCU campus boundaries (where Knoop received an MFA), is re-activated here, mutated equally by their personal experiences and private fantasies.
+What results is an evocative transmogrification of "A Members-Only After Hours Club" -- a durational performance that fuses money-distribution systems with an expanding choreography of intimacy with friends and strangers, including a pole dancer, Jiu Jitsu practitioners, and audience members that inhabit the space with Knoop and the sculptural objects.
 This project makes room for a sociality that insists on the specificity of position and viewpoint, while also acknowledging the honesty of improvisation and random contact, whether through the flirtatiousness of a caught glance on the dance floor or the flare of hard control in a semi-regulated space.

 Performers: Nasiha Rashid, ROYAL, and Savannah Knoop

 Tech Savante: Laura Mcadams